-I have long enjoyed wardrobe change over day but being house bound has suggested to me an opportunity to truly go through my things and have a good clear out.
+I have long enjoyed wardrobe change over day and to my mind one of the best things you can do by yourself is have a good clear out.
 Like most people, things seem to accumulate (even when you are a closet minimalist).
 Finding time to go through, sort and determine what not to keep is a wonderfully cathartic activity.
 It lifts the spirit and makes you feel lighter.
-Not a bad thing in this current time.

 9. Make a Rag Rug